binary-com/daily-report/_posts/en/2017-07-28-Dollar-Boosted-by-Goods-Orders.md

 ---
 layout: post
-title: "July 28th 2017: Dollar Boosted by Obamacare Repeal Hopes"
+title: "July 28th 2017: Dollar Boosted by Goods Orders"
 language: en
 description: The dollar remains on top this morning after strong gains yesterday.
-These gains are in part being driven by Republican hopes for a repeal of Obamacare.
-Another significant catalyst has been yesterday's better than expected durable goods orders
+These gains are in part being driven by yesterday's better than expected durable goods orders
 keywords: dollar index pairs
 ---
 ## Morning Report: 07.00 London

 The dollar remains on top this morning after strong gains yesterday.
-These gains are in part being driven by Republican hopes for a repeal of Obamacare.
-Another significant catalyst has been yesterday's better than expected durable goods orders.
+These gains are in part being driven by yesterday's better than expected durable goods orders.

 A big mover over the last few days has been the Swiss franc which has fallen hard since Wednesday, with gains for the USD/CHF and EUR/CHF.